 After Kodaka yells out her name in Episode 5 while using Rika's invention, the club members were curious about any previous relations with Yozora.
 In the beginning of Episode 6, Yozora doesn't deny it, and states that they did indeed play and hang out with each other when they were kids.

 Round Robin: The club members try their hands at a "relay novel".
 It's a train wreck.

-RPG Episode: TV episodes 2 and 5 and chapter 17 of the manga, as well as a volume in the light novel.
+RPG Episode: Episodes 2 and 5 and Chapter 17 of the manga, as well as a volume in the light novel.

 Second Year Protagonist: The main trio — Kodaka, Yozora and Sena — complete with two underclassmen (Yukimura and Rika), a junior-high kid (Kobato), a ten-year-old advisor (Maria), and no need to worry about graduation, though no third-years of note.

 After getting bitten by Kobato, Maria fears she'll turn into a vampire.
 Yozora tells her if she bathes in the sun naked, she won't turn, which the girl happily does.
 Then one of the other nuns catches her in the act, and a few scenes later she's being punished by wearing a sign saying she did something indecent, and kneeling in front of the church hall.